womanonrails/womanonrails.com/_i18n/en/_posts/2020-04-05-git-rebase-onto.md

 Of course, you can combine these two reasons.
 You can change the parent branch and remove some commits at the same time.
 We will get to this point.
 But before we go there, we need to understand the differences between `git rebase --onto` with two and three arguments.

 Let's start from the beginning.
 First, we will focus on just a simple `git rebase`.
-I wrote a separate article about <a href="{{ site.baseurl }}/git-rebase" title="How can you do git rebase?">git rebase</a>.
+I wrote a separate article about [git rebase]({{site.baseurl}}/git-rebase "How can you do git rebase?").
 So if you want to know more about `git rebase` go there.
 Right now, we will cover it very quickly.

 ## Git rebase